rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Listen to advice and accept instruction, that you may gain wisdom in the future. ^1920

-Many are the plans in the mind of a man, but it is the purpose of the Lord that will stand. ^1921
+Many are the plans in the mind of a man, but it is the purpose of the LORD that will stand. ^1921

 What is desired in a man is steadfast love, and a poor man is better than a liar. ^1922

-The fear of the Lord leads to life, and whoever has it rests satisfied; he will not be visited by harm. ^1923
+The fear of the LORD leads to life, and whoever has it rests satisfied; he will not be visited by harm. ^1923

 The sluggard buries his hand in the dish and will not even bring it back to his mouth. ^1924